Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: GW bias results

 \section{GW bias results}

 In this section, we present our findings on GW bias using the procedures outlined in the previous sections.
 Our goal is by varying the parameters that govern the shape of host-galaxy probabilities to explore how the correlation between the distribution of GW sources and the astrophysical environments of their host galaxies affects the GW bias.
 As a sanity check, we first test our framework by randomly selecting sirens from galaxy samples rather than using any host-galaxy probability.
 The details are shown in Appendix \ref{sec:random_sel}.
 We would also like to point out that observational selection effects can alter the magnitude of the galaxy bias, which in turn affects the absolute value of the GW bias.
 Therefore, we always present our results in terms of the difference between the GW and galaxy bias.
-Moreover, all the error bars represented in the figures in this section are \(1\sigma\) uncertainties (between 16th and 84th percentiles) as defined in previous section based on the covariance calculation.
+Moreover, all the error bars represented in the figures in this section correspond to the \(1\sigma\) marginalized uncertainties on GW bias (between the 16th and 84th percentiles of the posterior), obtained by fitting the theoretical monopole and quadrupole to the measured power spectrum using the window–convolved Gaussian covariance described in Sec.~\ref{sec:3D power spectra}.
+These error bars therefore reflect the statistical uncertainty (cosmic variance and shot noise) for a single realization of the mock siren catalog.